Home

 ARPANET

 The Advanced Research Projects Agency Network, invented in 1969, was an experimental computer network with a cost of $25 million.
 Some people would call it the very beginning of the internet.
 Funded by the Department of Defense, it was intended to connect computers at research facilities funded by the Pentagon.
-ARPANET hasn’t been in use since 1982.
+ARPANET officially transitioned to the modern internet protocol (TCP/IP) on January 1, 1983, marking the birth of the modern internet.

 Betamax

-Invented by Sony in 1975, Betamax was a heavy analog machine that could record audio for up to an hour.
+Invented by Sony in 1975, Betamax was a heavy analog machine that could record video and audio for up to an hour, later extended to five hours.
 Betamax and VHS competed for a share of the recording market in the 1980s.
 Sony announced it would stop producing Betamax tapes relatively recently, in 2016, even though the format has not been popular since the VHS format was invented and took over the market.

 Calculator Watch